-Omni works with more than 2,200 retailers and their customers by providing finance at the Point of Sale ("POS").
+Omni works with more than 2,200 retailers and their customers by providing finance at the Point of Sale (POS).
 This enables retailers to grow their businesses and customers to access the valued goods and services they need.
-Omni's aim is to be the first choice POS finance provider for the UK's mid-sized retailers.
+Put simply, Omni 'powers purchases and improves lives'.

 Omni works with a carefully selected network of retailers across a range of sectors including home improvement, medical and dental, and sports and hobbies.
 Omni offers a digital credit approval system which fits seamlessly with the sales processes of the retailers we work with.
+We carefully assess each retailer before we enter a partnership with them to ensure that their customer conduct is strong and to minimise exposure to Omni from Section 75 remediation claims.
+Previously it took us a month to onboard a new retailer, this is now down to less than 5 days.
 Once a new retailer is approved, it takes a matter of hours to set them up on our plug and play solution, minutes for a customer to complete an application and seconds for the lending to be approved.
-This is all possible because Omni is underpinned by powerful credit decisioning technology that automates around 200,000 lending decisions a year, generating high quality, low arrears assets.
+The swift sales integration is possible because we work with a range of ecommerce platforms including Woocommerce, Magento and Shopify.
+Our swift credit decisioning is possible because Omni is underpinned by automated technology that processes around 200,000 lending decisions a year, generating high quality, low arrears assets.
+We have very low fraud rates and are working on enhancing our detection and prevention tools further to enable us to work with a broader range of retailers including those selling small but high value items such as jewellery and electronics.

 Customers are offered either interest free or interest-bearing finance depending on the retailers and the products they are buying.
-Most of our lending, about 65%, is interest free, with the retailer paying a subsidy.
-The customer benefits from affordable finance enabling them to access the good or service they need, and the retailer gets to complete a sale it might not otherwise have made.
+Most of our lending, about 70%, is interest free, with the retailer paying a subsidy.
+The customer benefits from affordable finance enabling them to access the goods or service they need, and the retailer gets to complete a sale it might not otherwise have made.
 The customer then has a clear schedule of payments that are typically spread over 1 to 5 years.
-In 2021, we launched a deferred product that enables customers to defer their first repayment for up to 12 months, helping them to manage their finances responsibly and us to broaden our target markets.
+In late 2021, we launched a deferred product that enables customers to defer their first repayment for up to 12 months, helping them to manage their finances responsibly and us to broaden our target markets.

-The Omni business model is based on the latest digital technology and customers have access to a selfservice portal to manage their finances.
-We continue to automate the Omni business model and have added approximately 10,000 customers to the Self-Service Portal making it even more convenient for customers to do business with us, generating a pronounced fall in customer calls.

-We complete surveys of both our retailers and customers to make sure we understand their needs.
+The Omni business model is based on modern digital technology and customers have access to a self-service portal to manage their finances.
+We continue to automate the Omni business model and have over 29,000 customers who registered for the self-service portal making it even more convenient for customers to do business with us.
+We complete customer surveys to make sure we understand their needs.
 The surveys also provide us with net promoter scores so we can see how we are doing.
-The latest retailer survey provided an impressive score of +35 and the latest customer survey was an astonishingly high +68, which is well ahead of the +19 score banks typically achieve.
+The latest customer survey saw a high +62 NPS score.